Nebuchadnezz/Survival_Analysis/Survival-Markdown.md

 multiple services.
 In the long-run, however, the survival probaility appears to be about the same for both groups.

-Now we will begin to investigate a more parametric route – the Cox Proportional Hazards Model, specifically.
+Now we will begin to investigate a semi-parametric route – the Cox Proportional Hazards Model, specifically.
 Cox models handle multiple covariates much better, which will be useful later.
 In addition, in a Cox proportional hazards regression model, the measure of effect is the